Pet-Roulette/pet-roulette.github.io/README.md

 Holds an input field and search button.

 Requests input of a zip code from user to send as a part of the API request.

+Search button and clear text button were digitically drawn.

+### Checkboxes

+Restricts animal results based on user preference.

+Multiple boxes can be checked.

 ### MUI Transitions